 Eating for two degrees

-Livewell is WWF-UK’s work on sustainable food consumption that looks at the food changes needed for a One Planet Future.
+Livewell is WWF-UK’s work on sustainable diets that looks at the food changes needed to keep temperature rise below 2 degrees.
 It demonstrates a diet that is sustainable – looking at carbon, water and land – affordable and in line with national nutritional guidelines and food preferences in the UK.

 Our Livewell work has helped shape the debate on sustainable diets over the last few years, taking it from a niche topic into the mainstream.